auliafilth/Assignment2/README.md

 1. Implement well-tuned PID control to stabilize the pendulum at the top
   1. Try both manual gain search and Ziegler-Nicols.
 Could you find K ultimate?
   2. The code computes a sum_of_error each episode.
 This can provide feedback for a more adaptive gain tuning algorithm.
 Implement twiddle, or another learning approach of your choice to find gains that beat your hand-tuned choices.
-2. Attempt to implement a more complex controller.
-There are several options here, and doing any one of them in an interesting way can constitute a finished assignment.
-I recommend you dont complete them all unless you are already a control expert or this is direclty your thesis research:
-  1. Swing-up with energy-shaping control plus a stabilizer near the goal
-  2. LQR to balance near the goal more optimally.
+2. Connect the system to an LQR library that solves for the approximately optimal balancing controller near the goal.
 (Does LQR beat your hand-tuned PID?)
-  3. Any trajectory optimzation method to swing-up from the bottom. iLQR or DDP are good choices.
-  4. Connect this code to a Deep RL package such as TRPO.
-In this case you wont implement the algorithm directly, but do enough experiments to ensure you know how it works.
+3. Implement dynamics model learning to be able to predict the outcome of a series of actions over time.

 ## Hints and Information:

 Line 38 of cartpole.py controls the initial state.
-Change the 4th value to 0 in order to try the swing-up task.
+Change the 4th value to 0 in order to try the swing-up task, or add random sampling to have it start from a different spot in each episode.